alexfalkowski/go-service/README.md

 The health package is based on [go-health](https://github.com/alexfalkowski/go-health).
 This package allows us to create all sorts of ways to check external and internal systems.

 We also provide ways to integrate into container integration systems.
 So we provide the following endpoints:
-- `/health` - This allows us to check any external dependency and provide a breakdown of what is not functioning.
+- `/healthz` - This allows us to check any external dependency and provide a breakdown of what is not functioning.
 This should only be used for verification.
-- `/liveness`: Can be used for k8s [liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command).
+- `/livez`: Can be used for k8s [liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command).
-- `/readiness`: Can be used for k8s [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).
+- `/readyz`: Can be used for k8s [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

+This is modelled around [Kubernetes API health endpoints](https://kubernetes.io/docs/reference/using-api/health-checks/).

 ## Logging